Rangi42/polishedcrystal/README.md

 * Add animations for new moves
 * Use event-exclusive moves and RBY-only TMs to pad out learnsets, or use some as location-exclusives
 * Find the Old Sea Map in the ruins of Pokémon Mansion on Cinnabar Island, and use it to reach Faraway Island and catch Mew
-* Add the rest of the move tutors
 * Modern battle mechanics:
    * http://smogon.site/forums/threads/gsc-mechanics.3542417/
    * Gen III critical hit mechanics (ignore -Atk and +Def stat changes, don't ignore burn)